 Starbladenote (not to be confused with the Atari St/Amiga adventure game) is an early polygonal Rail Shooter developed and published by Namco in 1991.
 It is part of a loose series along Galaxian3, Attack of the Zolgear and the space flight game Star Ixiom, and part of the "United Galaxy Space Force" saga, which also includes such diverse games as Galaga, Burning Force, and even Dig Dug.

 A mechanized alien task force spearheaded by the Death Star-like structure Red Eye has entered the Federation's space and is fast-approaching the Federation's home planet.
-In response the Federation scramble several fighters unit to attack Red Eye and destroy its power reactor, Octopus.
-The player is a gunner aboard one such fighter, GeoSword.
+In response, the Federation scramble several fighters unit to attack Red Eye and destroy its power reactor, Octopus.
+The player is a gunner aboard one such fighter, the FX-01 "GeoSword".

-The game is a fairly simplistic Rail Shooter.
-The player control a crosshair overlaid on the screen and shoot enemies.
-There are no branching paths, no alternate weapons, Geosword's movement is completely automated and survival is limited to shooting enemies before they shoot you.
+The game is a fairly simple Rail Shooter.
+The player controls a crosshair overlaid on the screen and shoots at enemies.
+There are no alternate weapons, GeoSword's movement is completely automated, and survival is limited to shooting enemies before they shoot you.

 Namco later released a video of a full playthrough of the location test build as part of the USFG website and a scaled-down version of the ORBS technology was used for 2006's Mobile Suit Gundam: Bonds of the Battlefield, Mach Storm, and Star Wars: Battle Pod, the latter two which was released in 2014.